Water Ionizer Reviews

 - Manufacturer: Manufacturer: Location, certification and reputation of manufacturer can make the world of difference when choosing high-end electronics.
 For instance, China has quality control issues, yet Korea and Japan are excellent with their electronics manufacturing.
 Also, in Korea and Japan water ionizers are treated as medical equipment and this makes a huge difference in the quality standards that manufacturers must stand by.

 - Testing: Overall results of testing. range of pH and ORP [measurable abundance of antioxidants] per unit of pH produced.

 - Quality of Parts: Quality of construction and parts will be a good indicator of how well your water ionizer will perform and last.

 AirWaterLife's Aqua Ionizer Deluxe Water Ionizers

 1. The Aqua Ionizer Deluxe is Chinese-made, which may account for the fact that some of the parts are cheaper than Korean-made ionizers, with some plastic rather than stainless steel parts, such as the flex-hose that is the top "spout" of the machine & tee-connector that screws onto your faucet.

 - My biggest concern about the AirWaterLife ionizer, is that it requires a 15-second wait time before you pour ionized water.
 During this wait time acidic water pours out of the top spout.
 This is a waste of both time and water.
 This also creates the risk that younger children or anyone not paying attention could accidentally pour acidic water in their glass, thinking it was alkaline drinking water.

 Beware of Deception: The AirWaterLife company claims to be the only company that uses safe plastics.
 This might be true when comparing their water ionizers to other Chinese-made water ionizers, but it is simply untrue and has been proven many times [yet the company still uses the statement on their site.]
 NSF certified plastic hosing is the best, safest water hosing you can use, and all water ionizers made in Korea and Japan use this as the standard.
 The AirWaterLife company also gives other false or misleading information on their website, such as claiming that Jupiter water ionizers add chemicals to the water. of which the entire opposite is true.

-Beware of this Fake Water Ionizer Review Site:
+This is One of Their Fake Water Ionizer Review Sites: